Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 Google Colab

-Google Colab, which is like the standard environment for AI practice, is used for simple exercises that do not require a Runpod environment.
-We will use the standard free tier, not Pro, and utilize the T4 GPU.
+Google Colab, which serves as a standard environment for AI practice, will be utilized for simple exercises that do not require a Runpod environment.
+We will use the standard free tier rather than the Pro version, utilizing the T4 GPU.

 ✅ Local Practice Environment Guide